 Vaping involves the use of a battery-powered device to heat a liquid or plant material that releases chemicals in an inhalable aerosol.
-Examples of vaping devices include ecigarettes such as the popular brand JUUL and "mods."
-The aerosol may contain nicotine, the active ingredients of marijuana, flavored propylene glycol, and/or flavored vegetable glycerin.
-The liquid that is vaporized comes in hundreds of flavors, many of which are likely to be attractive to teens (e.g., bubble gum and milk chocolate cream).
+Examples of vaping devices include e-cigarettes such as the popular brand JUUL, Puff Bars, and "mods."
+Contents of the aerosol may include nicotine, the active ingredients of marijuana, flavored propylene glycol, and/or flavored vegetable glycerin.
+The liquid that is vaporized comes in hundreds of flavors, many of which are likely to be attractive to teens (e.g., bubble gum and mint).

-MTF questions on vaping were revised for the 2017 survey.
-They now include separate questions on vaping of nicotine, marijuana, and "just flavoring."
+Starting with the 2017 survey, separate questions were included on vaping of nicotine, marijuana, and "just flavoring."
 Questions in previous years asked only about vaping in general, and then asked about the substance vaped at last use.
-With the revised questions we provide the first national estimates for vaping of specific substances in the past 30 days, past 12 months, and lifetime.
-(See the last three graphs on the next page.)

-Levels of nicotine vaping in the past year increased dramatically in 2018.
-In 10th and 12th grade the annual increases are the largest ever recorded for any substance in the 44 years that MTF has tracked adolescent drug use.
-From 2017 to 2018 nicotine vaping increased by 3.4, 8.9, and 10.9 percentage points in 8th, 10th, and 12th grades.
-These increases resulted in yielded prevalence levels of 11%, 25%, and 30%, respectively.
-15 Additional students may get nicotine in what they vape without being aware of it, so the prevalence levels should be considered conservative.
-16
+Levels of nicotine vaping in the prior year increased dramatically in 2018 and continued to do so into 2019.
+From 2017 to 2019 nicotine vaping increased by 9.0, 14.9, and 16.5 percentage points in 8th, 10th, and 12th grades, which are among the largest increases ever recorded for any substance in the 46 years that MTF has tracked adolescent drug use.
+These increases yielded 2019 annual prevalence rates of 16.5%, 30.7%, and 35.5%, respectively.9 (Additionally, some students may get nicotine in what they vape without being aware of it, so these prevalence levels should be considered conservative.10) In 2020 this rapid pace of increase paused and a slight decrease (though not statistically significant) appeared in the upper grades and a leveling at 8th grade (Table 7 and Figure 18).